Ceasar/Encyclopedia/src/Syntactic_category.rst

 interested.
 We'll have data, which is the foreign language, gloss is the literal translation, and then we have the actual translation.

+Identifying lexical verbs.

+1. Can add "-ing" to form a progressive

+2. Can add "-ed" to form a past tense

+3. Can follow "will" in the frame ["John will _"]

+"is" will break this. "is" is an auxiliary and is a functional category.

+"John was devouring" implies a background.

 Adjective
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~